 |Degree**||6, 7||Bachelor’s or master’s degree||Laboratory Scientist|

 * In Northern Ireland Higher level apprenticeships are for students who have completed A Levels or equivalent and offer qualifications from Level 4 to Level 6 – for example an Applied Industry Science apprenticeship with a Foundation Degree in Applied Industrial Science or an Applied Industrial Science apprenticeship with a BSc in Applied Pharmaceutical Science.
-Visit NI Direct for more details on apprenticeships in NI:
+Visit NI Direct for information on apprenticeships in Northern Ireland.

 ** Currently only available in England and Wales.